 Recent strength above that area has created a new interim resistance at the recent 1.2650 area highs, with next interim resistance into the 1.2700-50 range and more prominent resistance still into that broad 1.2800-1.3000 range.
-It is now back below 1.2500-1.2450, even if it is now recovering above the interim 1.2200 area after recently slipping below it with next support into that major 1.2000-1.1960 area below.
+It was recently back below 1.2500-1.2450 and even the interim 1.2200 area after recently slipping below it.
+Finally back above the 1.2500-1.2450 area at present, next interim resistance is into the 1.2630 area, with the historically important area remaining into the 1.3000-1.2800 range.

-And despite US-China rapprochement on the Phase I trade and tariffs agreement, AUD/USD remains depressed on the heavier East Asian COVID-19 impact.
-That is only as expected, even as there has finally been a bounce on the lower Asian COVID-19 impact.
-Yet that is still from well below the .7000 area held in mid-May of last year.
+And despite the previous US-China rapprochement on the Phase I trade and tariffs agreement not encouraging much AUD/USD strength, it is recovering now on the heavier diminished East Asian COVID-19 impact.
+That is only as expected, yet it is still from well below the .7000 area held in early-May of last year.